-10 Steps To New Home Building
+10 Steps To Building a New Home

 1. Start with a Plan

-2. Understand the Financial End of It
+2. Understand the Financial Portion

 You can expect three basic areas to make up the bulk of your new home investment; the cost of the land, the cost of the home, and the cost of site improvements such as clearing the land and building your home’s foundation.
 Don’t forget to include the costs that come into play after your home is built, such as sod and landscaping, window treatments, appliances, and additions like patios or decks.
 If they’re not included into the price of the home, you’ll want to make sure you have enough left in the budget to cover them.